thejeremyjohn/Air-Traffic-Controller/readme.md

 ### Functionality & MVP

-With this Conway's Game of Life simulator, users will be able to:
+Players will be able to:

 - [ ] Play and Pause
 - [ ] Click and drag to draw routes for planes